Schools continue to feed students during closures

-Though schools in Georgia have shut down due to the coronavirus (COVID-19) pandemic, many children rely on schools for some of their meals, so local school systems are continuing to provide food to students.
+DALTON, Ga. — Though schools in Georgia have shut down due to the new coronavirus (COVID-19) pandemic, many children rely on schools for some of their meals, so local school systems are continuing to provide food to students.

 Buses are also dropping off meals to several spots in the city.
 That list, and a schedule of times, can be found at https://tinyurl.com/qkk7n6o.